 Talk therapy for teens utilize different techniques, including cognitive behavioral therapy, to help address a teen’s different symptoms.
 Therapists work with teens to help them recognize their illness and its symptoms, learn to cope with those symptoms, and learn to begin returning and re-engaging in activities and relationships.
 Daily life is challenging as it is for most teens, but with schizophrenia in the picture, they will need extra help to find a feasible path through it all.

 Within the scope of behavioral approaches, therapists also teach teens helpful techniques to address any stress or anxiety related with their illness, how to support themselves to succeed, and how to regain a sense of confidence, while disengaging negative thought patterns.

-Group therapy and family therapy sessions can also be extremely helpful, for the teen and the family, as Schizophrenia is very difficult for parents and family members as well.
-Therapists can help to provide a safe, open environment where productive conversations can take place, while addressing the experiences of the teen and the family members, both.
-This is crucial for the fundamental support necessary in order for the teen to move forward.
+Group therapy and family therapy sessions can also be extremely helpful, for the teen and the family, as schizophrenia is very difficult for parents and family members as well.
+Therapists can help to provide a safe, open environment where productive conversations can take place, while addressing the experiences of the teen and the family members.

 Is residential teen treatment necessary?

-Ultimately the decisions you make about the treatment your teen needs are up to you, and residential treatment isn’t mandatory.
-However, we recommend intensive therapy, especially at the beginning of the onset of the illness, for teens with Schizophrenia.
-This is because residential treatment can maintain close supervision and encompassing support as therapists work with teens to treat the symptoms, provide teens with understanding and support, and prepare them to live life by managing their illness.
+That depends on a teen’s condition, and the severity of their disorder.
+We recommend intensive therapy, especially during the onset of the illness, for teens with schizophrenia.
+This is because residential treatment focuses on maintaining close supervision and encompassing support as therapists and doctors work with teens to treat their symptoms, provide teens with understanding and support, and prepare them to live life by managing their illness.